CUBRID/cubrid-manual/en/admin/admin_utils.rst

 **DBA** must perform regular backups of the database so that it can be restored successfully to a state at a certain point in time in case of system failure.
 For details, see :ref:`db-backup`.

+.. _unload-load:

 Exporting and Importing
 =======================

 To use a newer version of CUBRID database, the existing version must be migrated to a new one.
 For this purpose, you can use "Export to an ASCII text file" and "Import from an ASCII text file" features provided by CUBRID.
-For details on export and import, see :doc:`/admin/migration`.

 Dumping Parameters Used in Server/Client
 =========================================